The University of Perugia joined in the University Corridors Project for Refugee Students, together with other Italian universities.

 The Project’s aim is to consolidate and strengthen a legal and safe entry channel to facilitate the access of refugees to higher education in Italy.
 It will also promote their social integration and active participation in the academic life, in harmony with the Global Compact on Refugees and with the Manifesto for the Inclusive University, developed by UNHCR and endorsed by the University of Perugia.

-The University of Perugia published the call UNI-CO-RE 8.0 (University Corridors for Refugees), to select two refugee students from Ethiopia holding a higher education qualification suitable for the admission to master's degrees held in English or Italian.
+The University of Perugia published the call UNI-CO-RE 8.0 (University Corridors for Refugees), to select two refugee students from Ethiopia holding a higher education qualification suitable for the admission to master's degrees held in English.
 The students will be selected on merit criteria.
 They will be provided with financial support during their application procedure for VISA, their arrival in Italy, and throughout the standard duration of their study programme.